WHAT IS THE FRANCISCAN LINK TO EDUCATION?

 Many of the buildings on this campus are named for Franciscans:

-The Ben Kuhn House (near McGuire Hall) is named for the affable and gregarious Fr.
+The Ben Kuhn House (near Gioia Hall) is named for the affable and gregarious Fr.
 Benjamin Kuhn, OFM, one of the seven founding Friars of Siena College, who taught everything from History to Chemistry.
 He served the Siena community for over 50 years.

 Clare Center, the home of the Department of Religious Studies, is of course named for St. Clare of Assisi.